emmercm/www/src/blog/_bash-euxo.md

 cd "${NONEXISTENT_VAR}"
 ```

-You can check for unset or null variables like this:
+You can safely check for unset or null variables like this:

 ```bash
 if [ -z "${NONEXISTENT_VAR+unset}" ]; then